Dolgorsürengiin Sumyaabazar: Early life and sports career

 Sumiyabazar was born in the family of Dolgorsuren Donrov, on 7 October 1974.
 He has three brothers, all were successful wrestlers.
 Sumiyabazar's childhood was filled with athletic success.
 His father, Dolgorsuren Donrov is also a Mongolian national Bökh (wrestler) with the national zaan (elephant, Semi-final in National Naadam Wrestling) rank.
 Sumiyabazar finished 77th Secondary School of the Capital City in 1991.
 Afterwards, he graduated from the Mongolian University of Science and Technology with a bachelor's degree in Business Administration in 2005.

 He is a national wrestling champion (Avarga title from National Naadam Wrestling), Asian Games silver medalist, Asian Championship silver medalist, East Asian Games gold medalist, and international master of freestyle wrestling.
-One of the significant highlights of Mongolian wrestling history is the wrestling match of the Naadam of 1997 where Sumiyabazar along with his brothers Sugarragchaa Dolgorsuren, nachin rank wrestler Serjbudee Dolgorsuren, Dagvadorj Dolgorsuren (retired Yokozuna in sumo who used the name Asashōryū Akinori) and father Dolgorsuren Donrov all wrestled together.
+One of the significant highlights of Mongolian wrestling history is the wrestling match of the Naadam of 1997 where Sumiyabazar along with his brothers Sugarragchaa Dolgorsuren (the father of yokozuna sumo wrestler Byambasüren Sugarragchaa, known as Hōshōryū Tomokatsu), nachin rank wrestler Serjbudee Dolgorsuren, Dagvadorj Dolgorsuren (retired Yokozuna in sumo who used the name Asashōryū Akinori) and father Dolgorsuren Donrov all wrestled together.

 Furthermore, he was elected as the Vice President of the Mongolian Freestyle Wrestling Federation and represented Mongolia at the Atlanta and Sydney Olympic Games.